Moonipur/CMUTEAM-CRU/README.md

   # Option

-    cut-off size: be avilable at 150 and 167 only [default: All]
+    cut-off size: be avilable at 150 and 167 only [default: Both]